'Fame' and 'Flashdance' singer-actor Irene Cara dies at 63 - NewsBreak

 Cara sang on the soaring title song with the chorus — “Remember my name/I’m gonna live forever/I’m gonna learn how to fly/I feel it coming together/People will see me and cry” — which would go on to be nominated for an Academy Award for best original song.
 She also sang on “Out Here on My Own,” "Hot Lunch Jam" and “I Sing the Body Electric.”

+Allen took to Twitter Saturday to mourn, posting pictures of them together and calling Cara a “a gifted and beautiful genius.
+Her talent and her music will live forever!
+Forever remember her name!”

+Lenny Kravitz addressed Cara in a tweet: “You inspired me more than you could ever know.
+Your songwriting and vocals created pure energy that will never cease.
+You also defined an era that is so close to my heart.”
+Stephanie Mills. who co-starred with Cara in “Maggie Flynn” on Broadway in 1968, wrote: “Such an amazing talent and sweet person.”

-Three years later, she and the songwriting team of “Flashdance” - music by Giorgio Moroder, lyrics by Keith Forsey and Cara - was accepting the Oscar for best original song for “Flashdance ...
+Three years after her triumph with “Fame,” she and the songwriting team of “Flashdance” — music by Giorgio Moroder, lyrics by Keith Forsey and Cara — were accepting the Oscar for best original song for “Flashdance ...
 What a Feeling.”

 The movie starred Jennifer Beals as a steel-town girl who dances in a bar at night and hopes to attend a prestigious dance conservatory.
 It included the hit song “Maniac,” featuring Beals’ character leaping, spinning, stomping her feet and the slow-burning theme song.